-The outreach that I conducted was a career day at local school on May 16, 2019.
+The outreach that I conducted was a career day at a local school on May 16, 2019.
 During that event I interacted with almost 200 youth teaching them about beekeeping, entomology and agriculture.
-While they were not farmers, ranchers and agricultural professionals, the purpose of the event was to introduce the youth to STEM fields that are not popular so that they may pursue those fields when they get older.
+While they were not farmers, ranchers and agricultural professionals, the purpose of the event was to introduce the youth to STEM (Science, Technology, Education, Math) fields that are not popular so that they may pursue those fields when they get older.

 Since the inception of the project May 2, 2019 the beehives were plagued with many issues.
 Heavy rains during the month of May 2019 prevented foraging.
 Multiple hives had to be re-queened (5 of 7) at least twice.
 Hive 3 was the only one that seemed to build up the colony that was expected during a season.
 Hive 1 had a queen that was laying and had laying workers so it was full of drones.
 I replaced the queen but the hive never built up in numbers throughout the season.
 Hive 2, 4 and 5 all had to be re-queened twice.
 I initially bought 2 new queens but then I started allowing the hives to make queen cells and let them re-queen themselves.
 Hive 6 did not need re-queening.
 Hive 7 needed to be re-queened once.
 After dealing with these issues starting in May/June I decided I did not want to add the Bt spraying for the waxworms to the already fragile hives.